yoavst/Heapsong/README.md

 # HeapSong

-heap visualizer written by cursor completely (so don't even try to look at the code).
+I wrote an heap visualizer written using cursor, and then re-wrote the code to make it maintainable.

 ![Screenshot](public/screenshot.png)